maandree/sha3sum/README.md

     -i ITERATIONS
     --iterations   The number of hash iterations to run.  (default: 1)

+    -j SQUEEZES
+    --squeezes      The number of hash squeezes to run.   (default: 1)

+    -h
+    --hex          Read the input in hexadecimal, rather than binary.

     -b
     --binary       Print the checksum in binary, rather than hexadecimal.

+    -m
+    --multi         Print the chechsum at all iterations.

 If you want to contribute with an implementation in another